alicolville/Weight-Tracker/readme.txt

 TODO:

--- add an error message if user settings shortcode placed when disabled

-  - when adding an entry, if a date is selected that matches today, load in today's value.
-Save losing data.
   - Hooks firing on a new entry - what listens for: weight-measurements do we need to expand?

 = 9.0 =